wlonk/arcadia/rules/index.md

 At the start of the game, characters have a number of role tokens based on their social role, and two passion tokens.

-### Accomplishments

-Every character has an accomplishment.
-This is a particular area in which that character stands out as skilled or excellent.
-Choose from among those listed for your social role.

-The accomplishments:

-  * Connections
-  * Dancing
-  * Etiquette
-  * Languages
-  * Lying
-  * Natural Philosophy
-  * Presence
-  * Riding
-  * Shooting
-  * Sneaking
-  * Stewardship
-  * Tinkering

 ### Connections